 Being a person-centred therapist means that I offer a non-directive, client-centred approach.
 I value your worth as an individual which is expressed through my continued efforts to build a trusting therapeutic relationship by offering you empathic warmth, understanding, acceptance, confidentiality, and relating to you with ethical integrity.

 I have a First Class Honours Degree in Counselling & Psychotherapy, a Post Graduate Diploma in Advanced Practice, a Level 5 Diploma in Relationship Therapy, and I am a qualified supervisor.
-I have supported clients through a range of issues whilst working within two statutory organisations, I currently work with Relate offering relationship counselling to both couples and individuals and I also provide supervision at 1point in Bolton.
+I have supported clients through a range of issues whilst working within two statutory organisations.
+I currently work with the Relationship Hub in Bury offering relationship counselling to both couples and individuals and I also provide supervision at 1point in Bolton.

 Person-centred therapy is widely used in the UK and is known to be very effective: with clients continuing to experience positive change and growth after therapy has finished.